Mythical Animals in Chinese Culture

-There are four most miraculous, benevolent and auspicious animals in ancient Chinese culture, the Dragon (variable), the Phenix (knowledgeable), the Qi Lin (honest), and the Turtle (divine).
+There are four most miraculous, benevolent and auspicious animals in ancient Chinese culture, the Dragon (variable), the Phoenix (knowledgeable), the Qi Lin (honest), and the Turtle (divine).

 Dragon Ying Long

-It controls wind and rain, and is superior than other mythical animals.
-Therefore, the images of yellow dragon were strictly and exclusively used by emperors in the history.
+It controls wind and rain and is superior to other mythical animals.
+Therefore, the images of the yellow dragon were strictly and exclusively used by emperors in history.